MicrosoftDocs/cloud-adoption-framework/docs/scenarios/ai/infrastructure/well-architected.md

 #### Initiate test

 To initiate these tests within a CycleCloud deployment, connect to the scheduler node via SSH and access a GPU-equipped compute node.
-Clone the CycleCloud Git repository for NCCL tests, navigate to the `nccl-tests` directory, and create a hostfile listing the nodes for testing.
+Clone the CycleCloud Git repository for NCCL tests, navigate to the `nccl-tests` directory, and create a host file listing the nodes for testing.
 Obtain the scheduler node’s IP address from CycleCloud’s web app or use a default IP like 10.50.0.5.

 Before running tests, specify different [arguments](https://github.com/nvidia/nccl-tests?tab=readme-ov-file#arguments) like the number of GPUs per thread (`-g`), data size range (`-b` for minimum bytes and `-e` for maximum bytes), step increment (`-i` or `-f`), reduction operation type (`-o`), datatype (`-d`), root device (`-r`), iteration count (`-n`), warmup count (`-w`), and CUDA graph settings (`-G`).
 Refer to the NCCL test documentation for a full list of adjustable parameters.

-Sample performance metrics from two `Standard_ND96amsr_a100_v4` VMs show the performance impact of configurations such as PCIe Relaxed Ordering (RO).
+Sample performance metrics from two `Standard_ND96amsr_a100_v4` VMs show the performance effects of configurations such as PCIe Relaxed Ordering (RO).
 For further information on NCCL bandwidth testing, view the documentation or examples provided on the NVIDIA and Microsoft HPC forums.

 ### RCCL tests